sistla-gautam/second-brain/1Projects/Assignment 9/SQL script.md

 WHERE gs.grade_id = @grade_id_for_subjects;

 -- 10. How many sections is a given teacher teaching?
+PRINT 'How many sections is a given teacher teaching?';
 DECLARE @teacher_id INT = 1;
 SELECT
     COUNT(DISTINCT section_id) as sections_count